MateSteinforth/SparkAR-VAT/README.md

 Vertex Order can't change between frames, which means that the mesh has to stay consistent between frames

+## Further Optimizations

+Using [ImageOptim](https://imageoptim.com/) you can further compress the generated textures about 27,5 % per file on average (up to 49,8 %).
+(Important to keep Quality at 100%)

 ## Authors

 * **Mate Steinforth**